 Posttraumatic Vertigo

-Vertigo is a common symptom in individuals who have experienced blunt trauma of the head, neck, and craniocervical junction.
+Vertigo is a common symptom in individuals who have experienced blunt trauma to the head, neck, and craniocervical junction.
 Injuries that result from motor vehicle accidents, falls, assault, and contact sports may cause vertigo.
 The great variability of trauma mechanisms and impact forces results in multiple possible anatomic sites of injury to the vestibular system.
 The signs, symptoms, and treatment modalities for posttraumatic vertigo likewise vary according to the injured anatomic structures.
-However, no correlation between the mechanism of injury and a specific vestibular disorder has been shown.[1]
+However, no correlation between the mechanism of injury and a specific vestibular disorder has been shown.
+[1]

-The most common vestibular pathologic condition associated with head trauma is benign paroxysmal positional vertigo (BPPV), which occurs in about 28% of individuals with head trauma.[2]
-Other less common vestibular disorders that result from head trauma include brainstem concussion or eighth nerve complex injury, posttraumatic Ménière syndrome or delayed endolymphatic hydrops, rupture of the round window membrane or perilymphatic fistula (PLF), and labyrinthine concussion.
+The most common vestibular pathologic condition associated with head trauma is benign paroxysmal positional vertigo (BPPV), which occurs in about 28% of individuals with head trauma.
+[2] Other, less common vestibular disorders that result from head trauma include brainstem concussion or eighth nerve complex injury, posttraumatic Ménière syndrome or delayed endolymphatic hydrops, rupture of the round window membrane or perilymphatic fistula (PLF), and labyrinthine concussion.

 Proper diagnosis of the exact vestibular disorder is the key to successful management.
 The focus of this article is limited to peripheral neurotologic injury and excludes the central causes of posttraumatic vertigo, which include postconcussion syndrome, whiplash injury syndrome, epileptic vertigo, diffuse axonal injury, posttraumatic migraine, and psychogenic vertigo.